-Capital Attributable to the Group Principal activities (in RMB'000) 229,000 50% Manufacture and distribution of prescription drug products (in RMB'000) Capital the Group (in RMB'000)
+Place of establishment Nominal Value of Equity Interest Principal activities and operations Registered Capital Attributable to the Group PRC (in RMB'000) 229,000 50% Manufacture and distribution of prescription drug products

 Our own-brand prescription drugs business under our Other Ventures is operated through SHPL.
 Dividends received from SHPL for the six months ended June 30, 2022 were \$22.7 million.